kbase/feeds/design/product_design.md

 * Has a list of users that can see it.
 * Each user gets their own unique copy of the Notification; deleting one has no effect on the others.
 * A notification can have one or more links to other pages.
-* A notification has a "type" that defines how it should be received.
-These types should be:
+* A notification has a "level" that defines how it should be received.
+These levels should be:
   * Alert - something happened, but nothing to respond to.
     * A job changing state.
     * An app that you have favorited has been updated.
     * A Narrative has been shared with you.
     * A Narrative that you had access to is no longer shared with you.
     * A Narrative you own but have shared with others has been shared with a new user.
+    * A user has joined a group you are in.
+    * A user has left a group you are in.
   * Error - something unrecoverably bad happened.
     * An app entered an error state.
   * Warning - something significant happened you really should be aware of.